Sign in

 What to Consider When Choosing a Baby Bottle

 Congratulations!
-You&#;re having a baby.
-And, just as you begin to wrap your mind around THAT amazing event you realize your baby is going to need... things.
-Lots and lots of baby things.
+You're having a baby.
+As you begin to wrap your mind around this amazing event, you realize your baby will need... things.
+Lots of baby things.

 If you want to learn more, please visit our website HEORSHE.

-It can easily become overwhelming (and sometimes just plain confusing) when researching and comparing baby products like bottles, nipples, and pacifiers.
-Chicco can help you navigate the information overload, giving you the facts so you can feel more confident choosing products that fit your baby&#;s preferences, your needs, and your lifestyle.
+It can easily become overwhelming and sometimes confusing when researching baby products like bottles, nipples, and pacifiers.
+Chicco can help you navigate the information overload, providing the facts so you can feel more confident choosing products that fit your baby's preferences, your needs, and your lifestyle.

-Valerie Trumbower, a DONA Certified Postpartum Doula (PCD) and a Certified Lactation Counselor (CLC) recommends that you wait until your baby is between 4-6 weeks old if everything is going well.
-The following video from Valerie features some great tips for when and how to introduce a bottle to your little one.
+Valerie Trumbower, a DONA Certified Postpartum Doula (PCD) and a Certified Lactation Counselor (CLC), recommends waiting until your baby is between 4-6 weeks old, assuming everything is going well.
+The following video from Valerie offers great tips on when and how to introduce a bottle to your little one.

 The simple answer is the bottle your baby prefers.
-Obviously, this involves some trial and error.
-You&#;ll also want to consider what type of bottle works for you and your family.
-As a parent, you&#;ll want to consider if the bottles you want to try are comfortable to hold, easy to use, and most importantly, easy to fill, clean and sterilize.
+This involves trial and error, as you'll also want to consider what type of bottle works for you and your family.
+As a parent, you should think about whether the bottles you want to try are comfortable to hold, easy to use, and most importantly, easy to fill, clean, and sterilize.

-Spend two minutes researching baby bottles and you&#;ll see just how many options are out there.
-Baby bottles come in a wide variety of shapes and materials with nipples just as varied in design.
-For this discussion, we&#;re going to review basic baby bottle materials &#; glass, plastic, silicone and stainless steel.
+Spend a couple of minutes researching baby bottles, and you'll see just how many options are available.
+They come in various shapes and materials, with nipples equally diverse in design.
+In this discussion, we’ll review basic baby bottle materials: glass, plastic, silicone, and stainless steel.

-Glass and plastic are the most popular choices as far as material goes, but silicone and stainless steel are also available.
-Each material comes with pros and cons and reviewing these can help you choose.
+Glass and plastic are the most popular choices, but silicone and stainless steel are also available.
+Each material has its pros and cons, which can help guide your choice.

 Silicone Bottles